--odt_static Value
+-odt_static value

 On-die termination (ODT) is the technology where the termination resistor for impedance matching in transmission lines is located inside a semiconductor chip instead of on a printed circuit board.
-Possible value are listed in the following table.
+Possible value are listed in the table below.